-Standard vinyl siding continues to be one of the most popular siding material choices among homeowners.
+Standard vinyl siding continues to be one of the homeowners’ most popular siding material choices.
 Its insulated variant, however, possesses qualities that make it even better in terms of aesthetics and function.

 Highlighting the Advantages

 A notable benefit of insulated vinyl siding is that it raises the exterior wall’s R-value, albeit by a small amount.
 Standardized testing revealed a range of increased R-value from 2.0 to 2.7, as well as modest reductions in thermal bridging and an average increase in building airtightness of 11%.